The Gadfly (1980 film): Series 2. "Gemma"

 Many years later, Arthur returned to Italy under the name of Felice Rivares.
-He is a popular pamphleteer "Ovid", known for his intolerance of ministers of the Catholic Church.
+He is a popular pamphleteer "Gadfly", known for his intolerance of ministers of the Catholic Church.
 Here he meets again with Gemma, who does not recognize him, and he himself does not seek to reveal his secret to her.
-Despite some controversy, Ovid and Gemma begin preparations for an armed uprising in the Papal States.
-During one of his business trips, Ovid, disguised as a traveler, meets in the cathedral with his father Montanelli, who has already become a cardinal and is firmly convinced of Arthur's death.
-Right in the cathedral he was arrested by the guards and sent to prison…
+Despite some controversy, Gadfly and Gemma begin preparations for an armed uprising in the Papal States.
+During one of his business trips, Gadfly, disguised as a traveler, meets in the cathedral with his father Montanelli, who has already become a cardinal and is firmly convinced of Arthur's death.
+Right in the cathedral, he was arrested by the guards and sent to prison…

 Series 3.
 "Father and son"

-Friends try to arrange for him to escape from prison, which breaks down due to a sudden exacerbation of chronic Ovod's disease.
+Friends try to arrange for him to escape from prison, which breaks down due to a sudden exacerbation of Gadfly's chronic disease.
 Montanelli comes to his cell for a spiritual conversation, but Arthur does not want to compromise, constantly showing his hostility to the priest.
 In the end, he reveals his secret to the cardinal, but refuses to accept help from his father.
-Ovoda is soon shot, and Montanelli goes mad and dies during a service in the cathedral.
+Gadfly is soon shot by a firing squad, and Montanelli goes mad and dies during a service in the cathedral.